Recommended children's booklists sorted by age or topic

 In every preschool or infant class, you’ll find fans of Supertato and his hilarious crew of vegetable friends (not forgetting his nemesis, Evil Pea).
 Written by husband and wife team Sue Hendra and Paul Linnet, the books are enjoyed by readers who like a high dose of action and unlikely characters who mean business.

 We’ve put together a list of ten similar books for fans of Supertato.
 Readers looking for more stories about food brought to life might enjoy The Runaway Pea or Ten Fat Sausages.
-For more larger-than-life funny characters you’ll love, try Barbara Throws a Wobbler or Octopants.
-Some readers want more books with unlikely superheroes that save the day after reading Supertato, and we recommend the super-cool eight-legged secret agent Spyder, the cheesy adventures of Supermouse or the action-packed Captain Flinn and the Pirate Dinosaurs.
+For more unlikely superheroes that save the day after reading Supertato, we recommend the cheesy adventures of Supermouse or the action-packed Captain Flinn and the Pirate Dinosaurs.
 If you’re searching for more superhero tales, try Knock-Knock Superhero or head over to our Superheroes topic booklist.

 Browse the full list below of books for children looking for what to read next after Supertato…